FarahMint/web-socket/README.md

 ## web-socket  project

   I am learning web socket after an unfortunate realisation during a test for a job that I had no idea how web socket works.
-So I basically spend the day afterwards reading documentation and playing around-- there is a lot of tutorial implementing web socket for chat application  but this is not really what I needed to do.
+So I basically spend the day reading documentation and playing around-- there is a lot of tutorial implementing web socket for chat application  but this is not really what I needed to do.
 Below is a demo of what I ended up with so far -- but still working on improving :)

   ## 🧐 Front-end Developer Test intruction
   The requirement were: